Baseball Coaching Staff

 (425) 564-2356

-Coach Mark Yoshino enters his twenty-fourth year as Head Coach and twenty-ninth year of coaching overall at Bellevue.
+Coach Mark Yoshino enters his 28th year as Head Coach and 33rd year of coaching overall at Bellevue.
 Yoshino was fortunate to take over a team that had only one losing season in over 30 years.
 In a day and age where coaching turnover is high at all levels, the consistent success of the baseball program is partly due to the coaching stability at BC.
 Yoshino follows a short list of baseball coaches at Bellevue, which includes Jim Harryman, Ray Washburn, Bob Albo, Jim Johnson, and his predecessor, Mike Kanzaki.
 During his tenure at Bellevue, Yoshino has played an active role in the growth of the program to a national scale.
-The team has been ranked nationally on a regular basis ( #43 in 2012, #8 in 2011, #18 in 2007).
-Since his inception into Bellevue College athletics in 1994, Yoshino has helped over 180 players move on to continue playing baseball and furthering their education at four-year colleges, set a school record for most wins in a season, and increased net fundraising revenue by 50%.
+The team has been ranked nationally on a regular basis ( #43 in 2012, #8 in 2011, #18 in 2007, #50 in 2021).
+Since his inception into Bellevue College athletics in 1994, Yoshino has helped over 250 players move on to continue playing baseball and furthering their education at four-year colleges, set a school record for most wins in a season, and increased net fundraising revenue by 50%.

 Yoshino has been very involved on the community service front as well.
-He has been involved with helping youth baseball leagues on the eastside from the Little League to American Legion level.
-His commitment to the eastside baseball community is evident by his attendance at youth baseball games in addition volunteering time to numerous coaching clinics as well.
+He has been involved with helping youth baseball leagues on the Eastside from the Little League to American Legion level.
+His commitment to the Eastside baseball community is evident by his attendance at youth baseball games in addition volunteering time to numerous coaching clinics as well.
 Yoshino has also helped cultivate several facility development projects for Courter Field along with an increase in the number of student-athletes graduating with a two-year degree while playing baseball at the college.
-The team is currently graduating approximately 90-95% of their sophomores, which is a major success for athletic programs at the community college level.
+The team is currently graduating approximately 95% of their sophomores, which is a major success for athletic programs at the community college level.
 Yoshino has coached 38 players who were drafted by professional teams.
-He has had twenty-five pitchers drafted since his inception in ’94 with fifteen signing professionally in the last nine years including Adrian Sampson, who was the highest junior college pitcher selected in the country in 2012.
-Sampson was promoted to the major leagues for the Seattle Mariners and made his debut at Fenway Park against the Boston Red Sox.
-His escalation to the big leagues took only four years.
+He has had 25 pitchers drafted including Adrian Sampson, who was the highest junior college pitcher selected in the country in 2012.
+Sampson’s escalation to the big leagues took only four years.
 Yoshino has had four pitchers in the major leagues.
 Blaine Hardy, a left-handed relief pitcher for the Detroit Tigers, was a member of the 2007 NWAC champion team, Yoshino’s first.
 Hardy’s big save in the semi-final game vs. Skagit Valley helped propel Bellevue to the title.
 The pitching success and development of pitchers has remained a constant factor for all of the Bellevue teams.
 Most notable of the pitcher achievements year in and out is their increase in stock; whether it be for the professional draft or college opportunities.
-With his coaching experience, playing experience as a pitcher, and advanded degrees in the biomechanics field, the development of the pitchers is one of the greatest accomplishments that isn’t directly reflected by championships on paper.
+With his coaching experience, playing experience as a pitcher, and advanced degrees in the biomechanics field, the development of the pitchers is one of the greatest accomplishments that isn’t directly reflected by championships on paper.

 2011 NWAC Champ game